siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Support a special value for native dot resolution as an option for vres and hres.
 A single step of the CNC machine.

 - Beyond MVP, Bidirectional-straight scan would be another scan mode where the CNC controller is responsible for reversing the return line.
 This is only possible if the controller has sufficient memory to store two or more arbitrarily long scan lines.
 This mode is useful for unpacking PNG Up, Average, and Paeth compression filters.

+       {"scan":1},

+- `scan` - Unidirectional scan (1) or bidirectional-reversed scan (2).
+Unidirectional mode can be used to eliminate machine backlash "jaggies" at high pixel resolutions.
+Bidirectional-reversed will scan in two directions.
+The rasterizer program is responsible for reversing the pixel ordering in the 'return' lines.
+Default if omitted is unidirectional.
+See Details for further discussion.

+### Scan Parameter and Memory Constraints
+There are two cases for memory constraints: (1) the CNC controller does not have sufficient memory to store an entire image line, (2) it does.
+For case 2, a Lasersaur with a 48" bed running at 1200 DPI with a bit depth of 16 would require 115,200 bytes to store an image line.
+In ordinary circumstances the machine would not need an entire line, but here are some situations where that is not true:

+- Bi-directional scanning - the pixel in the return scan must be played out from "right to left"
+- Pixel-to-dot scaling, where multiple passes of the laser are required to achieve a pixel of sufficient size
+- Advanced compression encodings like PNG's Up, Average, and Paeth compression filters (actually require *2* lines)

+It is possible to achieve bi-directional rastering without storing lines (case 2) if the rasterizer reverses the image byte order for the return line such that it can be played out in the right-to-left move.